SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation: Semantic Segmentation through Spatial Partitioning

 The second part of our first contribution is an updated region map $\textbf{R}$ computation (Eqs. \ref{eq:sigmoid}-\ref{eq:rright}).
 We start by setting all $\textbf{R}_{iyx}$ to $0$ initially instead of $1$.
 For each inner node, we use the equations

 for updating $\textbf{R}$ where Eq. \ref{eq:rleft2} replaces Eq. \ref{eq:rleft} and Eq. \ref{eq:rright2} replaces Eq. \ref{eq:rright}.
 After processing all inner nodes, there still is a Softmax operation across the region dimension $i$.
 Using our Eqs. \ref{eq:nosigmoid}-\ref{eq:rright2}, we avoid vanishing gradients by replacing the sigmoid function with ReLU.
 This necessitates moving from multiplications in Eqs. \ref{eq:rleft} and \ref{eq:rright} to additions in Eqs. \ref{eq:rleft2} and \ref{eq:rright2}.
-As a nice side effect, we also have only one hyperparameter $\lambda$ to optimize instead of two, thus simplifying the model.
-Our $\lambda$ combines the meaning of the previous $\lambda_1$ and $\lambda_2$.
+As a side effect, the hyperparameters $\lambda_1$ and $\lambda_2$ are merged into just $\lambda$, slightly simplifying the model.